networknt/light-doc/content/en/tutorial/portal/local-router/portal-view.md

 reviewed: true
 ---

 In the previous step, we have [started the light-router][] instance for the local portal.
-It listens 443 for the host lightapi.net
+It listens to 443 for the host lightapi.net

 In this step, we are going to explore the lightapi.net UI implementation with a focus on the light-oauth2 view.